Estate Administration Tax

 The Ministry of Finance may also, at any time, assess or reassess an estate's tax payable upon establishing that any person has either:

-If the estate representative disagrees with the assessment or reassessment, they may file a Notice of Objection with the Ministry of Finance.
+If you disagree with the assessment or reassessment, you may file a Notice of Objection with the Ministry of Finance.
 This will result in an independent, informal review of the assessment.

-A Notice of Objection must be filed within 180 days from the day the Notice of Assessment was mailed out.
+A Notice of Objection must be filed within 180 days from the day the Notice of Assessment was issued.

 Contact us